-Captain Graham Bandy's son, George, played the part of Raymond in our first film and, after many hours of filming on the freezing station platform, we thought it was only fair to get dad, Graham, to dress up too!
+Captain Graham Bandy's son, George, played the part of Raymond in our and, after many hours of filming on the freezing station platform, we thought it was only fair to get dad, Graham, to dress up too!

 Graham is a living military historian, with a house full of wartime memorabilia.
 He brought a small sample of his collection to the barracks to help explain what soldiers, like Raymond, would've had to learn.

 The war also kept Raymond's old workmates in the shoe factory busy.
 During the First World War, 70 million pairs of boots and shoes were made in the UK - nearly two thirds of them were made in Northamptonshire.

 Pairs of boots and shoes were made in Northamptonshire during the First World War